Church of St. Nicholas in Tolmachi: Recent usage

-In 2009, the icon "Iverskaya" was transferred to the church from the gallery.
+In 2009, the Iverskaya icon was transferred to the church from the gallery.
 It had been previously located within the Iverskaya Chapel before it was destroyed in 1929.
 The Trinity is stored in the church as well during the Feast for Holy Trinity.
 On 12 December 2012, the Tretyakov Gallery elected to transfer the relics of more than 30 saints to the church.

-The church is most famously home to the Russian icon known as Our Lady of Vladimir.
+The church was most famously home to the Russian icon known as Our Lady of Vladimir.
 The icon is generally considered to be one of the most cherished symbols in Russian history.
+On 3 April 2026, the icon was transferred to Christ the Savior Russian Orthodox Cathedral in Moscow; the Russian Orthodox Church has free us of the icon for 49 years.

 As of 2018, Archpriest Nikolai Sokolov is the rector for the Church of St. Nicholas in Tolmachi.